About the Tutorial

 Press Continue to read about "upset, anger and rage."
 You are not yet agreeing to do the tutorial.

-If say your twice married mother was stuck in hypocrisy and told you as a teen, "Your date is a jerk, don't go out with him" and in your mind she remarried a "jerk" (without consulting you) then her intelligent advice, because it was delivered from make-wrong and hypocrisy, is stored in your memory, but, now you find you still have no choice but to ignore her.
+If, when you were a teen, your divorced mother was stuck in hypocrisy and told you, "Your date is an abusive jerk, don't go out with him/her."
+She then, without consulting you, married someone who was clearly an abusive "jerk."
+In other words, her "intelligent" advice to you, because it was delivered from make-wrong and hypocrisy, is stored in your memory.
+But now you find you still have no choice but to ignore her.
 You have become your mother, addicted to hanging around "abusive jerks."

 Quite often the mind will destroy itself to be right, to punish another, so as to make someone (a parent) wrong.